-Hugh Hawkins Research Fellowships are awarded annually to undergraduate or graduate students from any school at Johns Hopkins who wish to conduct research into an aspect of the rich history of Johns Hopkins University.
+Hugh Hawkins Research Fellowships are awarded annually to Johns Hopkins undergraduate or graduate students from any school who want to conduct research into an aspect of the rich history of Johns Hopkins University.

 Fellowship recipients are notified in the spring and conduct their research over the summer.
 A fellowship award of $3,500 is given to each recipient, intended to be used as a cost-of-living stipend to support awardees who will remain residents in Baltimore for a minimum of eight weeks during the summer (May-August) of their research fellowship.